 The cable industry is capital intensive, and a large portion of our resources are spent on capital activities associated with extending, rebuilding, and upgrading our cable network.
-As of December 31, 2016 and 2015, the net carrying amount of our property, plant and equipment (consisting primarily of cable distribution systems) was approximately \$32.7 billion (representing 22% of total assets) and \$8.3 billion (representing 48% of total assets), respectively.
+As of December 31, 2016 and 2015, the net carrying amount of our property, plant and equipment (consisting primarily of cable distribution systems) was approximately \$33.0 billion (representing 22% of total assets) and \$8.3 billion (representing 49% of total assets excluding restricted cash and cash equivalents), respectively.
 Total capital expenditures for the years ended December 31, 2016, 2015 and 2014 were approximately \$5.3 billion, \$1.8 billion and \$2.2 billion, respectively.

 Capitalization of labor and overhead costs.
 Costs associated with network construction, initial placement of the customer drop to the dwelling and the initial placement of outlets within a dwelling along with the costs associated with the initial deployment of customer premise equipment necessary to provide video, Internet or voices services, are capitalized.
 Costs capitalized include materials, direct labor, and certain indirect costs.
 These indirect costs are associated with the activities of personnel who assist in installation activities, and consist of compensation and overhead costs associated with these support functions.
 While our capitalization is based on specific activities, once capitalized, we track these costs on a composite basis by fixed asset category at the cable system level, and not on a specific asset basis.
 For assets that are sold or retired, we remove the estimated applicable cost and accumulated depreciation.
-The costs of disconnecting service and removing customer premise equipment from a dwelling and the costs to reconnect a customer drop or to redeploy previously installed customer premise equipment are charged to operating expensed as incurred.
-Costs for repairs and maintenance are charged to operating expense as incurred, while plant and equipment replacement, including replacement of certain components, betterments, and replacement of cable drops and outlets, are capitalized.
+The costs of disconnecting service and removing customer premise equipment from a dwelling and the costs for repairs and maintenance are charged to operating expense as incurred, while plant and equipment replacement, including replacement of certain components, betterments, and replacement of cable drops and outlets, are capitalized.